carbon-language/carbon-lang/mlir/docs/Bindings/Python.md

 Each dialect with a mapping to python requires that an appropriate `{DIALECT_NAMESPACE}.py` wrapper module is created.
-This is done by invoking `mlir-tablegen` on a python-bindings specific tablegen wrapper that includes the boilerplate and actual dialect specific `td` file.
+This is done by invoking `mlir-tblgen` on a python-bindings specific tablegen wrapper that includes the boilerplate and actual dialect specific `td` file.
 An example, for the `StandardOps` (which is assigned the namespace `std` as a special case):